Dr. Rocio Kiman

 Undergraduate students:

-• Waly Karim, Physics and Astronomy Major, University of Rochester, June 2024 - Present.
+• Waly Karim, Physics and Astronomy Major, University of Rochester, 2024 - Present

 Classes